Alfredo Baldomir: President of Uruguay

 for workers working in water."
 An Act of May the 15th 1939 provided (as noted by one study) “that workers in the building industry may in certain conditions obtain a loan equivalent to one month's wages, to be paid back in 20 monthly payments.”
 A resolution of January 1939 made provision "for instruction in industrial and social hygiene and the training of health visitors," while a decree issued in November 1939 dealt with safety in the use of grape pressing machines.

 In regards to agriculture, a law of December 20, 1939 Law No. 9898 (Land for Farmers) authorized an expropriation in favor of evicted farmers, while Law No. 10,051 (on land division) of 1941, as noted by one study, established “a regime for expropriation, exploitation, etc., with the intervention of the BHU.”
 A law dated April the 5th 1941 also introduced special treatment for agricultural cooperatives.

 Various reforms in social security were also carried out.
+Law 9940, passed in 1940, provided for the protection of (as noted by the text of the law) "public officials and their heirs by attributing to them the various benefits indicated therein."
 In 1939, unemployment compensation for shipwrecked sailors was introduced, and in 1940 survivors pensions for all civil servants were introduced, while in 1941 pension eligibility was extended to all military personnel.
 That same year a Notaries Public Pension Fund was set up organizing pensions for disability, survivors and retirement for professionals.
 The following year, domestic servants and other household employees came under the coverage of an Industry, Commerce and Public Utilities Pension fund.
 A Rural Workers Pension Fund was also set up to administer survivor's, disability and old-age pensions for those engaged in agricultural enterprises.
 A law introduced on January the 3rd 1941 made insurance against death, old age and invalidity mandatory for those working independently or for owners of businesses, while a law introduced on February the 28th 1941 increased workers’ compensation while also expanding the numbers covered.

 In 1943, Baldomir voluntarily held elections and gave up power, but the continued dominance of the Colorados was ensured.